 Construction and Capital Projects:

-Depot Avenue Segment 4: Construction is underway for this project on Southeast Depot Avenue (SE 7th Avenue) between Southeast Sixth Street and Southeast Williston Road.
-Progress to date includes the replacement of the stormwater culverts at Sweetwater Branch Tributary, the partial completion of the new stormwater conveyance system, upgraded streetlights, asphalt paving, decorative brick sidewalks and curb and gutter for the new roadway.
-Construction will take place under local closures to expedite the schedule.
-The project is about 75 percent complete, and is on schedule to be complete in spring 2018.
+Depot Avenue Segment 4: Construction is nearing completion for this project on Southeast Depot Avenue (Southeast Seventh Avenue) between Southeast Sixth Street and Southeast Williston Road.
+Upgraded stormwater system, streetlights, asphalt paving, decorative brick sidewalks and new curb and gutter are almost finished for the new roadway.
+Construction is taking place under local closures to expedite the schedule.
+The project is about 95 percent complete, and is on schedule to be complete in early June 2018.
 For more information, please visit the project website or contact Stefan Broadus, project manager, at 352-393-8406 or firstname.lastname@example.org.